PAVEMENT, NURSING, MISSILES

 If the answers for any of these questions were 'yes', the algorithm could be included on the list."

-- The guide is a chapter from the upcoming Data Journalism Handbook.
-One of the partner organizations behind the guide has a website of advice and stories from the data-reporting trenches, such as this on trying to figure out prescription drug deaths: “The FDA literally found three different ways to spell ASCII.
+- The guide is a chapter from the upcoming Data Journalism Handbook popup: yes.
+One of the partner organizations behind the guide has a website of advice and stories popup: yes from the data-reporting trenches, such as this popup: yes on trying to figure out prescription drug deaths: “The FDA literally found three different ways to spell ASCII.
 This was a sign of future surprises.”

 - In other technical journalism news, Julia Angwin and Jeff Larson announced in April that they were leaving ProPublica to start a nonprofit newsroom.
 From NiemenLab: "'We will cover the impact of technology on society,' Angwin told me.
-'That includes covering the big platform companies, but also the tech that is used in other aspects of life—hopefully through investigations like the ones we did of the racial bias in software used in criminal justice and the algorithms that generate unjustifiably higher car insurance prices in minority neighborhoods.'"
-Link.
+'That includes covering the big platform companies, but also the tech that is used in other aspects of life—hopefully through investigations like the ones we did of the racial bias in software popup: yes used in criminal justice and the algorithms that generate unjustifiably higher car insurance prices in minority neighborhoods popup: yes.'"
+Link popup: yes.

 The effect of monopsony power on downstream seller wages